salopst/salopst.github.io/content/posts/2020-05-18-hugo-and-emacs.md

 draft: false
 weight: 1001
 noLicense: false
-summary:  Some summary, random running notes on using Hugo having migrated to it from Wordpress.
+summary:  "Some summary-based, random running notes on using Hugo having migrated to it from Wordpress."
-description: Some description-based random running notes on using Hugo having migrated to it from Wordpress.
+description: "Some description-based, random running notes on using Hugo having migrated to it from Wordpress."
 ---